zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     ANALOGY:
     ────────
-    Like a waterfall—you can see the pool below.
+    Like a waterfall, you can see the pool below.
     You cannot see back up the cliff you fell from.
     The mist obscures everything above.